 Do you like science AND long walks on the beach?
-Then join our new citizen-based program, MPA Watch!
-Volunteers will be trained on how to collect data while walking along the most beautiful beaches of Malibu and Palos Verdes.
+Then you're in luck!
+Our new citizen-based program, MPA Watch, trains volunteers how to collect data while walking along the most beautiful beaches of Malibu and Palos Verdes.
 Become a volunteer by attending the 2-part training program which includes one classroom training and one field training session.
 Attendance at both sessions is mandatory.

 Classroom training on August 21 must be completed, to attend

 Volunteers must be at least 15 years old, or with a parent/guardian

 No previous experience required, but a willingness to learn is advisable; volunteers will be trained and asked to use basic field technology (binoculars, compass, digital cameras) and data sheets

 All volunteers must give at least a 6 month commitment, with 4 surveys a month in the field